c4a-ri/dialbb-scenario-editor/README.md

 It is built with [rete.js](https://retejs.org/), and licensed under MIT License.

+## Download

+The frontend program can be downloaded from [this page](https://c4a-ri.github.io/dialbb-scenario-editor/).

 ## Test

 To test the scenario editor, type the following to invoke the server.